 HLCS (Holocarboxylase Synthetase) is a Protein Coding gene.
 Diseases associated with HLCS include Holocarboxylase Synthetase Deficiency and Multiple Carboxylase Deficiency.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include protein homodimerization activity and biotin binding.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and biotin binding.

 UniProtKB/Swiss-Prot Summary for HLCS Gene